flatironinstitute/disBatch/Readme.md

 You can use the environment variable DISBATCH_ENGINE_RANK to distinguish one engine from another; for example, it is used here to keep log files separate.

 These directives must come before any other tasks.

+## Embedded disBatch

+You can start disBatch from within a python script by instantiating a "DisBatcher" object.

+See `exampleTaskFiles/dberTest.py` for an example.

+<The "DisBatcher" class (defined in `disbatch/disBatch.py`) illustrates how to interact with disBatch via KVS amd could be used to enable similar functionality in the setting of other languages.

 ## License